Marketcircle/AXElements/README.markdown

 To run the tests you simply need to run the `test` task:

-    macrake test

-Or if you are using rvm:

     rake test

 __NOTE__: some tests are dependent on Accessibility features that are new in OS X Lion and those tests will fail on OS X Snow Leopard.
+If you have any issues then you should look at the output to find hints at what went wrong.

+### Benchmarks

 Benchmarks are also included as part of the test suite, but they are disabled by default.
 In order to enable them you need to set the `BENCH` environment variable:

-    BENCH=1 macrake test
+    BENCH=1 rake test

 Benchmarks only exist for code that is known to be slow.
 I'm keeping tabs on slow code so that I be confident about getting depressed when